• Skip to main content

 Drawing of typical air compressor valve plate

-In this drawing we have removed the cylinder cap and the gasket to view the valve plate from the top.
+In this drawing, we have removed the cylinder cap and the gasket to view the valve plate from the top.
+This arrangement is also commonly referred to as the head gasket and reed valves.

 As the air cylinder piston reciprocates, it alternately opens and closes the two valves on the valve plate, depending on if the piston is rising and compressing air, or dropping, which pulls closed the HP valve and opens the LP intake valve at the same time.
 The piston cycling up and down is very fast, and these two valves are put under a lot of stress as they are pulled or blown open each time the piston cycles.
 The throw of the valves is not large, but the speed with which they move is impressive, leading ultimately to metal fatigue and the valve cracking or breaking right off.

-When you have air coming out of the intake filter, it is is sign that the LP – the low pressure valve, is failing, or has failed.
+When you have air coming out of the intake filter, it is is a sign that the LP, the low-pressure valve, is failing or has failed.

-Really, you have only once choice when the compressor symptom is air coming out the intake filter.
+Really, you have only one choice when the compressor symptom is air coming out the intake filter.
 You need to replace the valve plate.

 If the air compressor you are having this problem with was purchased from a big box store, and the air compressor is under warranty, it will be up to the store policy to either repair or replace the air compressor.
 Take it back – along with your original sales receipt – and request a new one.